 Sitting on the very edge of a bed, lay back and bring both your knees up to your chest.
 Let one leg go and let it hang over the bed.
 If you have adequate mobility, your thigh on that side should be at or below parallel to the ground.
 If lacking range of motion, the thigh won’t relax down.

-Now time for the strength tests!
+Now it's time for the strength tests!

 Test 3: Strength - Standing knee to chest